ksalzke/move-to-action-group-omnifocus-plugin/README.md

 * **Action Group Tag**.
 This is a tag that can optionally be used to denote action groups.
 It can be used to restrict the action groups that show in the options to a predefined subset.
 * **Automatically Include Action Groups**.
 This setting can be set to 'None' (only action group tagged with the Action Group Tag, set above, are included as options), 'Top-Level' (all top-level action groups are included as options), or 'All' (all action groups included).
 * **Prompt for Tags**.
 If this is selected and none of the selected tasks have tags, the user will be prompted to add one or more tags to them prior to selecting an action group to move them to.
+* **Prompt for Project**.
+If this is selected, the user will be prompted for a project prior to the action group prompt.
+If unselected, all action groups across the database will be shown.
+Note that _not_ prompting for the project will result in slower performance.

 # Functions